MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/display-hybrid-federated-search-results-in-sharepoint-online.md

 For more info about result sources, see [Understanding result sources](https://office.microsoft.com/support/sharepoint-help/sharepointsearch/understanding-result-sources-HA102848849.aspx?CTT=5&amp;origin=HA103639370) and [Manage result sources](https://docs.microsoft.com/sharepoint/manage-result-sources).

-1. Verify that the user account that you use to perform this procedure is a global administrator for the Microsoft 365 subscription that you want to configure.
+1. Verify that the user account that you use to perform this procedure is a global admin for the Microsoft 365 subscription that you want to configure.

 2. In the SharePoint Online Admin Center, in the Quick Launch, select **search**.